Lindelani-3/news-classification-trend-analysis/README.md

 **Market Impact Analysis:** Correlation metrics between major news sentiments and stock market indices or currency values in Africa.

+## Approach

+Topic Classification: The dataset has been classified into various topics using different clustering methods (KNN, Hierarchical, GMM).
+Each method reveals different thematic focuses, such as Environment, Technology, Politics, Finance, and Entertainment.

+Sentiment Analysis: Sentiments of the news articles have been analyzed and categorized (e.g., negative, positive, very positive).
+This offers insights into the general sentiment around various topics.

 ## Implementation in the Context of the Project

 Data Acquisition: Use NewsAPI to gather finance-related news articles from across Africa.